 The overall IRB accrual ceiling is currently set at 80 to allow for a small number of patients that cannot be assessed for response.

 - INCLUSION CRITERIA:

-- Patients must have histologically confirmed hairy cell leukemia with a need for therapy based on at least one of the following criteria:
+- Patients must have histologically confirmed hairy cell leukemia or hairy cell leukemia variant .with a need for therapy based on at least one of the following criteria:

 neutrophils less than 1000/mm(3)